Shahbaz Khan Kamboh: War campaigns

-In 1584, Shahbaz Khan crossed Ganges near Khizirpur and seized Sonargaon and ravaged Bakatpur where Isa Khan was trenched.
-Initially he achieved a considerable success and even ravaged Katrabo, Khizirpur, Sonargaon and Egarasindur but finally suffered a defeat in the battle of Egarasindur and Bhawal.
-He was forced to retreat to the Mughal capital at Tanda.
+In 1584, Shahbaz Khan crossed the Ganges near Khizirpur and seized Sonargaon.
+His forces ravaged Bakatpur where Isa Khan was trenched.
+He finally suffered a defeat during the battle of Egarasindur and Bhawal and was forced to retreat to the Mughal capital at Tanda.
 With reinforcements sent by Akbar, Shahbaz Khan again marched towards Bhati in 1586.
-Isa Khan attacked Shahbaz Khan at Bhawal (north of Dhaka) but forces of Shahbaz Khan were well fortified near Brahmaputra.
-Shahbaz Khan had commanded a 9000 strong cavalry at Brahmaputra.

-In 1585, Shahbaz Khan subdued Raja of Kukrah or Coira Orissa (Chhota Nagpur) a tributary to the Crown.
+In 1585, Shahbaz Khan subdued Raja of Kukrah or Coira Orissa, a tributary to the Crown.
 According to Ai’n-i-Akbari, Kukrah or Coira Orissa was a part of Bihar Subah.

-Shahbaz Khan was sent to Deccan to help Murad.
-Shahbaz Khan reduced one Tiyuldar of Madhopur fort and obtained tribute from him.
-During conquest of Ahmmad Nagar, Shahbaz Khan harassed the Muslims and ravaged their houses which was greatly resented by Murad.
-Thereby, Shahbaz Khan left Murad without permission and reached Malwa.
-Akbar took away his Jagir and gave it Shah-Rukh and transferred Shahbaz Khan.

-Reappointed as Governor of Bengal
+Reappointed in Bengal

-In November 1586, Shahbaz Khan was again appointed Governor of Bengal in which capacity he served for two years before leaving in 1588.
-Shahbaz Khan was one of the best Khan during his governorship of Bangala and Orissa.
+In November 1586, Shahbaz Khan was again appointed Governor of Bengal, which he served for two years before leaving in 1588.

-Shahbaz Khan had also subdued the pride of Raja Ram Chander Sain, Rai Surjan Handa & Dauda, Farhat Khan, Raja Gajpati, Raja Sri Ram, Rana Sangram as well as the officers of Surat.
-He reduced Jagdenpur, Ara, Shergarh, and Rahitas etc. These conquests had greatly enhanced the prestige and status of Shahbaz Khan which were greatly appreciated by Akbar.
+In 1589, General Shabaz Khan led an expedition from Attock against the Yousafzai Afghans and defeated them.
+Shahbaz Khan also subdued Raja Ram Chander Sain, Rai Surjan Handa and Dauda, Farhat Khan, Raja Gajpati, Raja Sri Ram, Rana Sangram as well as the officers of Surat.
+He reduced Jagdenpur, Ara, Shergarh, and Rahitas.

-In 1589 AD, General Shabaz Khan led an expedition from Attock against the Yousafzai Afghans and defeated and dispersed them.

-Imprisoned
+Imprisonment and appointment to Ajmer

-Shahbaz Khan had been kept in confinement for three years before he paid a fine (ransom) of seven lacs of rupees.
+Shahbaz Khan had been kept in confinement for three years before he paid a fine of seven lacs of rupees.
 He was set free in 1599 and appointed as the deputy to the prince Jahangir in the administration of the province of Ajmer (Malwa).
-He was the General Administrator of Malwa which office he held till his death.
+He was the General Administrator of Malwa, which he held office till his death.